 Widening Horizons Module

-A Widening Horizon Module (previously known as a Module Outside the Main Discipline) is a module that can be taken alongside your main degree programme, allowing you to explore a different discipline during your undergraduate studies.
+A Widening Horizon Module is a module that can be taken alongside your main degree programme, allowing you to explore a different discipline during your undergraduate studies.